DianaKryzhanivska/test-task-contacts/README.md

 ![image](https://github.com/DianaKryzhanivska/test-task-contacts/blob/main/contacts-image.png)

 Website to add, edit, delete and search contacts by name and email.
-It has 2
+The website is designed with a mobile-first approach.
+Adaptive design with breakpoints 375px, 768px, 1440px.
+Modal windows for adding a new contact, editing and deleting a contact.

-pages:
+It has 2 pages:

 - Home page - / | Page designed to show what this application offers
 - Contacts page - /contacts | Page displaying all contacts in data base.
 Page